a554b554/AutoSurveyGPT/README.md

 ### Features under Development
 - Parsing PDFs: Extract the introduction section for comparison with the provided description, and the related work section for identifying other relevant studies.
-- Pause and resume paper hunting at any time.
+- Save current paper searching progress and resume it at any time.

 ## Prerequisites